Policy last updated

 Disability Inclusion Tier 3 student-level funding (Reference 138)

-Tier 3 individual-level funding builds on the core student learning allocation and Tier 2 funding, providing individualised funding to support students with high and complex needs relating to their disability.
-Through the Disability Inclusion reform rollout period, the Tier 3 student-level funding will gradually replace the existing individualised disability funding provided through the Program for Students with Disabilities.
+Tier 3 student-level funding builds on the core student learning allocation and Tier 2 funding, providing individualised funding to support students with high and complex needs relating to their disability.
+Over the DI rollout period, Tier 3 funding will gradually replace the existing individualised disability funding provided through the Program for Students with Disabilities.

 Eligibility